-- Head office: Required to be located in Japan - · Capital: JPY 1 (USD .01) or more - Business purpose: A company must register specific business purposes in Japan
+Head office: Required to be located in Japan;

+Capital: JPY 1 (USD .01) or more; and

+Business purpose: A company must register specific business purposes in Japan.

 Officers: At least one director is required.
 In case a company establishes a board of directors, at least three directors are necessary.
-One or more of the directors with representative capacity shall be a resident in Japan.
+Although prior to March 16, 2015, there was the residency requirement that one or more of the directors with representative capacity shall be a resident in Japan, such requirement was abolished.